-Florence, Alabama is in the part of the state that’s known as The Shoals, an area famed for its musical roots and small-town Southern charm.
+Florence, Alabama, is in the part of the state known as The Shoals, an area famed for its musical roots and small-town Southern charm.
 People from all over the world come to Florence to hear about the city’s incredible music history, learn about Helen Keller’s inspiring story, and see the unique architecture of Frank Lloyd Wright.
 Let me show you what your weekend in Florence, Alabama, could look like!

 My amazing weekend in Florence, Alabama with my boyfriend was hosted by the local tourism board, Visit Florence.